paultopia/ascii_punctuation/README.md

 # ASCII Punctuation Maker

+**Quickstart**

+Install in Sublime Text.
+Hit `alt-a`.
+"Smart quotes" and other insidious unicode punctuation that might have slipped into your document from copy-pasting from MS Word, web, etc. magically disappear.
+Be happy.

+Details follow.

 **YOUR PROBLEM**:

 You're working in Sublime Text with some kind of text that you copied and pasted in from the web, or from a Word document.
 You don't *think* it has any international characters in it, so you aren't bothing with specifying any kind of encoding.
 Maybe you're making a quick and dirty HTML page.
 Maybe you're processing text in Python 2.
 Either way, ugliness ensues: Python throws a bunch of horrible unicode errors, your web page has a bunch of weird question marks in black diamonds.